garyluoex/gary_ml_ops_data_engineer_hw/pipeline/README.md

 # Gary Machina Labs Data Engineer Homework

+There are a lot more content I would love to write but simply don't have the time.
+Would love to discuss over chat sometime, in the meantime feel free to reach out if you have any questions.
+Enjoy!

 # Prerequisits
 1. MacOS or other systems capable of running Makefile
+2. Git for cloning the repo
-1. Docker, tested with Docker Desktop 4.33.0 installed on MacBook Pro with 8GB memory reserved for Docker
+3. Docker, tested with Docker Desktop 4.33.0 installed on MacBook Pro with 8GB memory reserved for Docker

 # Instructions
-1. Clone this github repo and switch to `solution` branch.
+1. Clone this github repo's `solution` branch.

  ```bash
  git clone -b solution git@github.com:garyluoex/gary_ml_ops_data_engineer_hw.git